 After the outbreak of the Greek revolution in 1821, the Turks forcibly drove out the Greek population of old Antimaheia from the fort, making them take shelter northward toward the plateau, while some families turned southward toward the small valley not far from the sea.
 Thus the new village of Antimaheia was formed, with its four quarters (Agioi Apostoloi, Skordalous, Proskynima and Vallari), while the settlement that is nowadays called Palaia (old) Kardamena was founded in the south, which remained communally incorporated into Antimaheia.

 Today, the fortress is generally speaking in a rather good state overall although it could use some renovating in some parts.
 Occasional cultural events are organised within the castle walls.

 To reach it from Mastichari you will have to get to the Antimachia roundabout (not the airport one) and take the road to Kos.
 A few kilometers down the road you will see a military compound on your right and just after that you will find a road that will lead you straight to the castle.
 There is also a sign so you shouldn’t have too much trouble getting to it.
-For the very courageous ones there is a path that goes up to the castle of Antimachia from Kardamaina, and from what i hear (I haven’t actually attempted the hike yet so i don’t have first hand info) it takes roughly one hour one way.
+For the very courageous ones there is a path that goes up to the castle of Antimachia from Kardamaina, which takes roughly from half to three quarter of an hour.
 The view is it seems well worth it.
 During the summer months I would recommend that you avoid visiting around midday as the heat would be unbearable.